cert-manager/website/content/en/docs/configuration/externalloadbalancer.md

 In this case, cert-manager will fail `did not get expected response when querying endpoint, expected 'xxxx' but got: yyyy (truncated)`.

 This kind of error can be thrown for multiple reasons.
-This case shows a correctly formated response, but not the expected one.
+This case shows a correctly formatted response, but not the expected one.
 The solution is to configure the Load Balancer with TCP protocol so that the HTTP request will not be intercepted by the host.